 Yes – wherever this is possible, we recommend people continue to stay 2 metres apart from anyone who is not in their household (or extended household if you have formed one) and to take steps to reduce the circumstances where this is not possible.

 The restrictions are being enforced by local authority environmental health officers and the police.

 They can issue fixed penalty notices or recommend prosecution in a magistrates’ court.
 In addition, they have wide-ranging powers to take practical steps to disperse gatherings, require people to go home and enter property.

 The police in Wales will engage with people, explain what they need to do and encourage them to comply.
 But our police forces have been given powers and they will use them – the restrictions will be enforced if people don’t respond.

 What are the financial penalties?

-The coronavirus regulations include provisions for a fixed penalty notice to be issued for breaches of the regulations, carrying a fine of £60; this is doubled for each subsequent breach to a maximum of £1,920 for the sixth and any subsequent case.
+The coronavirus regulations include provisions for a fixed penalty notice to be issued for breaches of the regulations, carrying a fine of £60; this is increased to £120 for a second offence and continues to double for repeated offences, up to a maximum of £1,920.
 If prosecuted, however, a court can impose any fine (it is not limited).

 Will the level of fines be increased in Wales?

-We continue to keep fines under review and, if the police believe stronger fines are needed, this will be considered.
+We have increased the fines for repeat offences and continue to keep fines under review.
+If the police believe stronger fines are needed, this will be considered.